The Justice Department is investigating whether Columbia University hid students sought by the US

 Secretary of State Marco Rubio told reporters Friday the Trump administration is expecting to revoke more student visas in the coming days.

-Associated Press writers Jake Offenhartz in New York and Matthew Lee in La Malbaie, Quebec, contributed to this report.
+Associated Press writer Matthew Lee in La Malbaie, Quebec, contributed to this report.

 Credit: AP